cdelorme/system-setup/docs/linux/gui.md

 - video
 - adm
 - pulse
-- pulse-access

 Many of these groups are assigned by default when a new user is created through the UI.

 The `adm` group is necessary for log access; fuse gives the user mounting privileges.
-The `pulse-access` and `pulse` groups are intended for specific volume controls.
+The `pulse` group is intended for specific volume controls.
 The `netdev` group is for network device access, and may not be necessary if you aren't using graphical networking tools (which I don't).
 The others are all rather self-explanitory.

 ##### commands

 _This can be done via a **single** command line:_

-    usermod -aG adm,audio,video,fuse,scanner,netdev,bluetooth,pulse,pulse-access username
+    usermod -aG adm,audio,video,fuse,scanner,netdev,bluetooth,pulse username

+## configuring pulse-audio

+For whatever reason pulse-audio refuses to play nicely until you have copied the default configuration file from it's global location to your user folder.
+The result is a wonky, and often unresponsive or breaking experience.

+It is neither mentioned during the package installation, nor is it easy to find anything to explain the phenomina that happen when you don't, hence why this step is here.

+##### commands

+_Copy and modify the pulse audio default config:_

+    mkdir -p ~/.pulse
+    cp /etc/pulse/default.pa ~/.pulse/default.pa

 ## [youtube downloader](https://github.com/rg3/youtube-dl)